tunbridgep/SteamCMDHelper/README.md

 Simply download steamcmd_helper and steamcmd_settings.txt, then either invoke the script from it's directory or add it to your path.

+You will need [steamcmd](https://developer.valvesoftware.com/wiki/SteamCMD#Linux) installed and on your path to use this scrips

 ## Usage ##

 SteamCMDHelper can be used to download multiple applications in sequence.
 It can be invoked with the following syntax: